shawn11ZX/RestExpress/README.md

   entire URL, which Request.getNamedUrl() does.
 * Request.getProtocol() now returns the protocol from the underlying HttpRequest instance.
 * Fixed issue in QueryOrders where only a single valid order parameters is supported.
 Caused IndexOutOfBoundsException.
+* Fixed an issue in RestExpress.java where finally processors were assigned as post processors.
+This could affect some finally processor implementations, such as timers, etc. since they are now run later in the process.

 Release 0.10.1 - 24 Jan 2014
 ---------------------------------------------------------------------------------------------------